 Professor Sian Griffiths

-She was Chair of the Association for Public Health, Co-founded the UKPHA and was President of the UK Faculty of Public Health of the Royal Colleges of Physicians from 2001-2004 having held a wide number of professional positions.
+Professor Griffiths was Chair of the Association for Public Health, co-founded the UK Public Health Association, and was President of the UK Faculty of Public Health of the Royal Colleges of Physicians from 2001-2004 having held a wide number of professional positions.

 Dr David Halpern